-Next the Swi and Task schedulers are restored to their previous states (steps 21 and 22).
-If the wakeup ISR or a notification function, readied a thread to run (for example, if Semaphore_post() is called in the ISR to trigger a Task to run), the thread will run later, once the appropriate scheduler is restored (the Task scheduler for the case of a Semaphore).
+Next, interrupts are re-enabled (step 22).
+For LPDS, if the device is awoken by the LPDS interval timer, no ISR will run following wakeup.
+The Swi and Task schedulers are also restored to their previous states (steps 23 and 24).
+If the wakeup ISR or a notification function readied a thread to run (for example, if Semaphore_post() is called in the notification function to trigger a Task to run), the thread will run later, once the appropriate scheduler is restored (the Task scheduler for the case of a Semaphore).

 When immediate work is completed, and all threads are again blocked, the Idle loop resumes, at the end of the policy function, which returns and allows another pass through the Idle loop (and another invocation of the policy function).
-If the policy did not attempt LPDS or DEEPSLEEP above (as indicated by the returnFromSleep flag, step 23), as the lightest sleep option, the policy invokes wait for interrupt via the MAP_PRCMSleepEnter() API.
+If the policy did not attempt LPDS (as indicated by the returnFromSleep flag, step 25), as the lightest sleep option, the policy invokes wait for interrupt via the MAP_PRCMSleepEnter() API.
 This gates the CPU clock until the next interrupt occurs.